stevay/stevay.github.io/_posts/2018-12-31-Music-Analysis.md

 If interested, here's the [link](https://github.com/RedGeryon/MTA-subway) to my group’s GitHub if you want to see what our final presentation looks like, as well as some of the code we developed to capture the results we ended up with.

 If you made it this far, thanks for reading!
-I guess I’ll leave an inspirational quote below to close this blog out:
+I’ll leave an inspirational quote below to close this blog out:

 ![alt text](https://media.giphy.com/media/QChZZqzSo9d2o/giphy.gif)